-Annunciation with St. Margaret and St. Ansanus
+Annunciation with St. Maxima and St. Ansanus

 SYMON MARTINI ET LIPPUS MEMMIS DE SENIS ME PINCXERUNT ANNO DOMINI MCCCXXXIII

 The signed and dated painting was completed for the altar of St. Ansanus in the transept of Siena cathedral, dedicated to the Assumption of the Virgin Mary.
 In the painting, the Archangel Gabriel appears to the Virgin Mary to tell her of the forthcoming birth of Jesus and greets her with the words shown on the raised inscription on the gold background: “AVE GRATIA PLENA DOMINUS TECUM”.
 The angel's appearance is sudden, as suggested by the fluttering cloak and spread wings.
 Mary is distressed, drawing back and wrapping herself in her cloak.
 The surrounding environment of the scene is not defined, but the few elements which are depicted - the marble floor, the elaborately engraved throne, the precious fabrics, the book that Mary was reading before the celestial apparition - can be traced back to the lifestyle of the wealthiest classes in the fourteenth century.

 Above, in the center of the scene, the Holy Spirit is depicted in the form of a dove surrounded by angels, in line with the vase of lilies, a symbol of the Son of God and the purity of the Virgin Mary.
 The scrolls held by the prophets depicted in the tondos set into the frame allude to the mystery of the incarnation: from the left, Jeremiah, Ezechiel, Isiah and Daniel.